 Prior to joining Munger Tolles, Mr. Meltzer clerked for the Hon.
 Raymond J. Lohier, Jr. of the U.S. Court of Appeals for the Second Circuit following his graduation from Yale Law School.

-Before attending law school, Mr. Meltzer worked in headquarters for the 2008 Obama presidential campaign and then the transition team.
+Before attending law school, Mr. Meltzer worked in headquarters for the 2008 Obama presidential campaign and then the Obama-Biden transition team.
 He also worked as a management consultant, helping clients in a wide range of industries with their most pressing business issues.
 Mr. Meltzer serves as a board member for the Bernal Heights Neighborhood Center, which focuses on affordable housing, employment and other services for low-income San Francisco residents.